 The Hydraulic has a long and narrow design with a single opening at the top.
 This means packing from the bottom up and stacking your contents.
 It's also difficult to reach to the bottom of the pack.

 This model is quite comfortable to carry.
 A handle at the top of the backpack makes a nice handhold when the pack is off your shoulders.
 The backpack straps are also well-padded and adjustable.
 Unfortunately, the 35-liter model has a webbing waist belt that is a bit painful on your hips with heavy loads.

 This handle made it really easy to pick up the bag and we found this feature surprisingly useful.

 This model also comes in 65-liter, 90-liter, and 120-liter sizes.
 Each of these larger models features a padded adjustable waist belt more like that of a typical backpacking pack.

-The Hydraulic scored well in this metric due to its comfortable backpack frame that is quick and easy to remove and reattach.
+The Hydraulic scores well in this metric due to its comfortable backpack frame that is quick and easy to remove and reattach.
 Fully-adjustable shoulder straps make for a more custom fit, and anodized aluminum buckles provide durability.
 While these buckles are convenient to slip on and off, they are also prone to popping off mid-use.
 This doesn't greatly compromise the functionality of the product, but it is a bit annoying.

 The ridged lip helps provide a tighter seal than many of the other competitors.

-This model was one of the top scorers in this metric.
+This model is one of the top scorers in this metric.
 It is made of a thick and super durable material that can withstand a serious beating.
 The lash points are also made out of a TPU material and welded into place.
 Even the backpack attachment points are made of sturdy aluminum.